-To make your own stamps, start off by cutting some apples in half.
-Once your apples are looking more like mini pumpkins, simply glop on some orange paint and get busy stamping away!
+To make your own stamps, cut some apples in half, glop on a bit of orange paint and get busy stamping away.
 After the orange prints are dried to perfection, continue adding all of their features using googly eyes and pipe cleaners.
-The sky's the limit!
+The sky’s the limit with this Halloween craft.

-A creative but simple idea from DIY Candy makes use of recycled materials and will totally delight the kids.
+A creative but simple Halloween craft idea from DIY Candy makes use of recycled materials and will totally delight the kids.